In This Article

 During the procedure, the dentist should closely observe your critical signs.
 In accordance with the guidelines of American Dental Association (ADA).
 There should also be provision for oxygen and necessary drugs.
 That your dentist can use to reverse the sedative effect if needed.

 Painless dentistry has no doubt helped a lot of patients go through many dental processes, including cosmetic dentistry, without fear.
 It has eliminated the discomfort that characterized many procedures in dentistry.
-However, in order to get the best result.
+However, in order to get highly recommended result.
 You should search for a board-certified dentist to handle your dental treatment involving sedation.